discretize/discretize-guides/builds/engineer/power-scrapper/index.md

 - If you do not precast <Skill name="Barrage"/> or use <Skill id="46432"/> for CC, you will want to use <Skill name="Worldly Impact"/> after the first hit of <Skill id="63075"/> to proc <Item id="100947"/>.

 ### Skill Precasts
+Skill precasts can be done on fights that you start out of combat.
+They are optional to do, however by succesfully hitting precast skills, you can massively increase your burst damage at the start of the fight.
+When <Specialization name="Engineer"/> casts a toolbelt skill, it can be swapped out without the new skill being on cooldown.
+Additionally, <Skill name="Throw Mine"/> and <Skill name="Minefield"/> can both be precasted before starting a fight, similar to trap skills on <Specialization name="Soulbeast"/> or <Specialization name="Dragonhunter"/>.
 #### Basic Precast
+This precast requires two build templates.
+A build template with precast skills, and one with your in fight skills.
+Having a countdown in voice when triggering bosses, or triggering them yourself will make this easier to do.

 1.  <Skill name="Big Ol Bomb"/> (<Skill name="Bomb Kit"/> Toolbelt)
 2.  <Skill name="Defense Field"/> (<Skill name="Bulwark Gyro"/> Toolbelt)
 3.   _Swap to in-fight template_

 #### Advanced Precast
+This precast is only an option in organised groups.
+To be effective, you need to be able to cast these skills and pull the boss quickly to benefit, having someone count down in voice when triggering the boss is a good idea to make this consistent.
+It requires three equipment templates and two build templates!
+You will need an equipment template with <Item name="Relic of the Brawler"/>, another with <Item name="Relic of Cerus"/>, and finally your in fight template, as well as a build template with precast skills, and one with your in fight skills.

 1.  <Skill name="Blast Gyro"/> (Utility)
 2.  <Skill name="Big Ol Bomb"/> (<Skill name="Bomb Kit"/> Toolbelt)